Energy & Natural Resources

 For up-to-date case reports and events news on energy and natural resources click here.

 Legal disputes in the oil and gas sector

-Traditional oil and gas disputes include not just the construction of power generation plant and petrochemical refineries but the supporting infrastructure including, FPSOs (Floating production storage and offloading units), jack-up and semisubmersible drilling rigs, storage facilities, and dredging and subsea cabling and pipe-laying vessels.
+Traditional oil and gas disputes include exploration and production, the construction of power generation plant and petrochemical refineries, and also supporting infrastructure including FPSOs (floating production storage and offloading units), jack-up and semisubmersible drilling rigs, storage facilities, and dredging and subsea cabling and pipe-laying vessels.

 A change in the energy disputes landscape